csoneson/conquer_comparison/README.md

 Most datasets in the evaluation are obtained from the [`conquer`](http://imlspenticton.uzh.ch:3838/conquer/) repository.
 The RPM values for the Usoskin dataset was downloaded from [http://linnarssonlab.org/drg/](http://linnarssonlab.org/drg/) on December 18, 2016.

 ## Unit tests
-To run all the unit tests, just do (in R) ``source("scripts/run_unit_tests.R")``.
+To run all the unit tests, start `R`, load the `testthat` package and run ``source("scripts/run_unit_tests.R")``.
 Alternatively, to run just the unit tests in a given file, do e.g. ``test_file("unit_tests/test_trueperformance.R", reporter = "summary")``.